-WATER FRON HOUSE overlooking the river, in a Birder's Paradise with over 100 bird species identified by certified guides: Rancho el Rio is another slice of heaven that the owners of Casa Cielo in Monteverde are now making available to guests.
-It is 112 acres of a unique combination between nature at its best and a real working ranch.
+WATER FRONT HOUSE overlooking the river, in a Birder's Paradise with over 100 bird species identified by certified guides: Rancho el Rio has now a sister home in the same paradise property.
+It is our new rental called La Granja (listing 787565).
+Rancho el Rio is 112 acres of a unique combination between nature at its best and a farm with farm animals and crops.
 You get it all: Over one mile of river front with natural pools, forested áreas trails, mountains with beautiful ocean views, cattle pastures, orchards, and of course, lots of trees, such as palm/coconut, banana, plantain, noni, star fruit, bread fruit, oranges, grapefruit, lemons, passion fruit, mangoes, avocadoes, cashews, are all around.

 The guest house is spacious and rustic.
 The furniture is mostly hand-made...even the flooring on the large patio overlooking the river was hand-milled.
 It is right by the river so you can see and hear the rush of the water all the time while you are there--a natural sound that induces relaxation and a state of well-being.